 The award honors the late Thornton W. Mitchell, who served as North Carolina State Archivist from 1973 until his retirement in 1981, and was an active member of the archival profession for forty years.
 The first Thornton W. Mitchell Service Award was presented at the SNCA spring meeting in March 2004.
 The recipient of the Thornton W. Mitchell Service Award will be determined by the Society’s Development Committee and announced at the Society’s Fall meeting in conjunction with the Gene J. Williams Award.

 Nominees must have at least 5 years of service to the profession, and may not be members of the current SNCA Executive Board or Development Committee.
 Nominations should include specific examples of ways in which the nominee meets the criteria outlined above.

-The Thornton Mitchell Nomination Form (PDF) should be mailed to:
+The completed Thornton Mitchell Nomination Form (PDF) should be emailed to:

 Development Committee Chair

 Aaron Smithers, Southern Folklife Collection Assistant, UNC Chapel Hill Libraries

 Pam Mitchem, Coordinator of Digital Scholarship and Initiatives, Appalachian State University